amunchet/flask-auth0-quickstart/README.md

 ## Setup Instructions
-0. Clone this repository `git clone`
+0. Clone this repository `git clone https://github.com/amunchet/flask-auth0-quickstart.git`
+1.  `cd flask-auth0-quickstart`
+2.  `./setup.py` (or `python setup.py`)
+3. Follow the instructions.
+4. Enjoy!

 ## Tests
 There are some basic tests to make sure the URLs are protected.

 ## Typical Next Steps
 Moving the snippet out, etc.